 Lennox models have humidifier pads specifically for uniform, high evaporation and scale traps to trap mineral deposits that would otherwise harm your humidifier

 .
 Stagnant water, excess minerals and other solid residue not trapped by the replaceable humidifier pad are swept down the drain.
 This is the most effective, cost-efficient technique of disposing of minerals.

 Learn More About Whole-House Humidifiers

 Furnished with the knowledge that whole-house humidifiers are simple to maintain, you’re ready to focus on the benefits of having your own.
-Find out which system is best for your home from your team of experts at Farnell Mechanical, Inc. in Opelika.
+Find out which system is best for your home from your team of experts at Farnell Mechanical, Inc. in Auburn and Opelika.
 Then get ready to experience the comfort it will provide!
 Give us a call at 334-524-2458 or schedule an appointment online.